Guardian Service Processor

-The Guardian Service Processor (also referred as GSP) is a subsystem within several models of server computers made by HP.
+The Guardian Service Processor (also referred as GSP) is a hardware subsystem within several models of server computers made by HP.

 It is a separate computer system within the server that allows some service tasks.
 It is available as long as the system is supplied with power, even when the main operating system (usually HP-UX) is shut down, defective or not installed at all.

 Common tasks of the GSP are: